In case you don’t have enough SEO-related acronyms to keep track of, here’s one more: YMYL.

 - Link to other expert pages.
 When you link to peer-reviewed articles or news articles written by other experts, you’re making it clear that you’ve done your homework.
 Google quality raters will take note.

 - Provide actionable advice.
 Don’t just show off your knowledge, use your knowledge.
 Specifically, tell people how to apply the information you’re sharing to make their lives better.

-- Include an author bio.
+- Include author bios.
 At the end of your content, add a biography with proof of your expertise in the subject.
 Be sure to include a professional portrait as well.

 - Make your address and phone number visible at all times.
-Don’t make readers hunt for your contact info; keep it up front and easy to find.
+Don’t make readers hunt for your contact info; keep it up front and easy to find on your website.

 YMYL Website Checklist